SPS Award for Outstanding Undergraduate Research

 |The old bridge of Heidelberg symbolizes the theme of ICPS 2014: Build bridges between physics students of different cultural backgrounds to promote science everywhere.

 Each year the Society of Physics Students supports two representatives to attend and present their research at the International Conference of Physics Students (ICPS), an international conference hosted by the International Association of Physics Students (IAPS).
-The representatives are the winners of the SPS Outstanding Student Award for Undergraduate Research, and are chosen on the basis of their research, letters of recommendation, and SPS participation from among qualified applicants.
+The representatives are the winners of the SPS Award for Outstanding Undergraduate Research, and are chosen on the basis of their research, letters of recommendation, and SPS participation from among qualified applicants.
 The winners also receive a $500 honorarium for themselves and a $500 honorarium for their SPS chapter.

 2014 ICPS Details